 I love working with children especially for the most vulnerable.
 But, I have never worked with most vulnerable children as natural disaster victims.
 But, I did.

-Last month, in the early of July 2017, as a NDMT (Natural Disaster Management Team) member, I was deployed to Tolitoli, a district in Central Sulawesi, in order to response of flash flood in some urban and rural areas.
+Last month, in the early of July 2017, as a NDMT (National Disaster Management Team) member, I was deployed to Tolitoli, a district in Central Sulawesi, in order to response of flash flood in some urban and rural areas.
 It was a little district city that was called ‘Clove City’ located in Central Sulawesi.
 I have never heard about this city before and another fact was I did not have any experiences on disaster issues at all.
 That was my true first time.

 Frankly to say, I was up to the elbows working on my area development program when “our NDMT captain” asked to joined the team.
 I almost refused it.
 But, coming to think of it, it was a great opportunity for me to learn and experience something new at the new area that I have never touched before.